-The Notes are general obligations of the West Canada Valley Central School District, Herkimer County, New York, all the taxable real property within which is subject to the levy of ad valorem taxes to pay the Notes and interest thereon, without limitation as to rate or amount.
-The faith and credit of the West Canada Valley Central School District are irrevocably pledged for the payment of the Notes and the interest thereon.
-See "Nature of the Obligation" and "TAX LEVY LIMITATION LAW" herein.
-The Notes will be issued without the option of prepayment, with interest payable at maturity.
+The Bonds are general obligations of the West Canada Valley Central School District, Herkimer and Oneida Counties, New York all the taxable real property within which is subject to the levy of ad valorem taxes to pay the Bonds and interest thereon, without limitation as to rate or amount.
+See "DESCRIPTION OF THE BONDS - Nature of the Obligation" herein.

+The faith and credit of the West Canada Valley Central School District are irrevocably pledged for the payment of the Bonds and the interest thereon.